w3f/General-Grants-Program/grants/speculative/starlog.md

 <img src="https://pact.online/dist/img/starlog_new.png" width="240">

 ## Project Description
 The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for the next generation of the world wide web as non-fungible tokens as well as availability data (Programs: [New chains, Distributed File Storage](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest)).
 For this project, we will focus on IPFS as the distributed storage layer for the web3.
-The metadata will be signed by the uploaders and includes a unique hash, a price, a timestamp, a license, information about the uploaded file itself as the location of the initial upload or pinning gateway.
+The metadata will be signed by the uploaders and includes a unique file hash, a price, a timestamp, a license code, a metadata hash (off-chain information about the uploaded file itself) as well as the location of the initial upload or pinning gateway.

 Starlog provides, therefore, the following key benefits for the next generation of the world wide web:

 - Distributed searchability via human-readable names
 - Copyright system
 - Marketplace for uploaded content
-- Electronic identity based on personal IPFS uploads
+- Electronic identity based on signed uploads
-- Faster initial loading of non-distributed IPFS content
+- Faster initial loading of non-distributed content

-Furthermore, the combination of IPFS as storage/hosting layer and Substrate as immutable database layer seems to be a potential scalable and relatively cheap solution for all kinds of distributed applications.
+Furthermore, the combination of IPFS as storage/hosting layer and Substrate as an immutable database layer seems to be a potential scalable and relatively cheap solution for all kinds of distributed applications.

 The project will be based on our prototype [Dweb.page](https://github.com/PACTCare/Dweb.page), which is a Single-Page Application running on